 - Activities vs. Values.
 Make two columns on a piece of paper.
 In one column, list all the activities you do each week — e.g., the percent of time you spend working, studying, doing hobbies and other things you enjoy, etc. In the other column, list your values in descending order (as best you can) from what you value most to what you value least (but still value).
 Compare these lists.
 Do they align?

 (Exercises adapted from the University of Minnesota Pre-Health Student Resource Center)

-We all have hopes regarding what we want life to be like.
-Some of us may spend a lot of time thinking about, and even mapping out, specific goals.
-Some of us may spend less time doing these things.
+We all have hopes for what we want our life to be like.
+We may spend a lot of time thinking about, and even mapping out, specific goals.
+We may spend less time doing these things.
 As you explore your career options, be sure to take time to reflect on goals that are important to you.

 - Describe in three sentences what you want to accomplish in life.